xguse/movingthelamppost/blog/html/_sources/2013/05/13/r__it_thinks_it_s_cooler_than_me__it_s_not_wrong.txt

 What I said I came to realize, at this beginning of the post, deals more with the *other* side of the relationship.
 Basically, R is like that athletic, pretty, popular kid at your high school.
-I know that sounds like a extraordinary claim, but bear with me.
+I know that sounds like an extraordinary claim, but bear with me.
 R, like that kid, knows that what it has is pretty darn awesome.
 And like that kid, it has grown up with people bending over backwards to ask it to the dance no matter how well or poorly it treated its suitors.
 But I gotta tell ya, as a Python-guy, *it's almost offensive to me to work in R*.